 While the porcelain veneers are being made at a dental laboratory, we may fit you for temporaries.
 This will also allow you to “try on” your proposed treatment to be sure they are exactly what you had in mind.
 We tint the final porcelain veneers to match the color of your natural teeth and permanently bond them to the front of your teeth for beautiful and natural-looking results.

-Find out how you can get the smile you’ve always wanted with porcelain dental veneers.
+Find out how to get the smile you’ve always wanted with porcelain dental veneers.
 Contact Barataria Dental to schedule a consultation with one of our highly trained dentists.

 Porcelain Veneer FAQs